browserengineering/book/book/graphics.md

 + There's no mouse and only a virtual keyboard, so the main form of iteraction is touch.
-+ There is a concept of a "visual viewport" not present on desktop, to accommodate "desktop-only" and "mobile-ready" sites.[^meta-viewport]
++ There is a concept of a "visual viewport" not present on desktop, to accommodate "desktop-only" and "mobile-ready" sites, as well as pinch zoom.[^meta-viewport]
 + Screen pixel density is much higher, but the total screen resolution is usually lower.